Nail Clinic - Established Patients Only - Mondays 9am-12pm

 To keep feet in good health and prevent over-pronation, pregnant women should avoid walking barefoot and be sure they are wearing shoes that offer good arch support.
 A device known as an orthotic can be added to regular footwear in order to provide additional support for the feet during pregnancy.
 Any expectant mother whose feet hurt should first check to see if the shoes she is wearing are old, worn out and not offering the proper support necessary for distributing the weight of her body during pregnancy.

 To treat edema of the feet, a good start is to wear quality footwear which offers support and good circulation.
 Keep feet elevated whenever possible by using a foot stool while seated.
 Stay well hydrated by drinking plenty of water to prevent water retention in the feet.
-Any swelling that occurs in only one foot should be examined as soon as possible by a doctor.
+Any swelling that occurs in only one foot should be examined as soon as possible by a podiatrist.

 Good foot health during pregnancy can help expectant mothers avoid foot pain that leads to other health problems.
 Massaging the feet and doing regular gentle exercise like walking aids foot health by contributing to good circulation.
 Supportive shoes are also a good investment that will support foot health during pregnancy.

 Broken ankles are a serious injury that can lead to an inability to walk, function, and also cause a significant amount of pain.
-A broken ankle is a break in one of the three bones in your body that connect at the ankle joint, the tibia, the fibula, and the talus.
+A broken ankle is a break in one of the three bones in your body that connect at the ankle joint: the tibia, the fibula, and the talus.
 The tibia and fibula are your two primary leg bones that connect at the knee, which sit directly upon the talus bone.
-This is protected by a fibrous membrane that allows for movement in our ankle joint.
+This is protected by a fibrous membrane that allows for movement in the ankle joint.
 A broken ankle is usually caused by the foot rolling under or twisting too far, causing one of these three bones to snap.

-A broken ankle is different from an ankle sprain, which occurs when the ligaments are ripped or torn but no bones have been broken.
+A broken ankle is different from an ankle sprain, which occurs when the ankle ligaments are ripped or torn but no bones have been broken.
 A sprain can still be very severe, causing bruising in the foot and an inability to hold your own weight, much like a broken ankle would.
-If you’re unable to stand, and suspect that you have a broken ankle, the first thing to do would be to get an immediate x-ray to determine the severity of the break.
+If you’re unable to stand, and suspect that you have a broken ankle, the first thing to do would be to get an immediate X-ray to determine the severity of the break.

 A common cause of broken ankles is when the ankle is rolled over with enough pressure to break the bones.
 This usually happens during exercise, sports, or other physical activity.
 Another common cause is a fall or jump from a tall height.

-One immediate treatment for pain relief is elevating the feet above your head to reduce blood flow to the injured area.
-You can also apply ice packs to your ankles to help reduce swelling, redness, inflammation, and pain.
+One immediate treatment for pain relief is elevating the foot above your head to reduce blood flow to the injured area.
+You can also apply ice packs to your ankle to help reduce swelling, redness, inflammation, and pain.
 After these initial steps, getting a cast and staying off your feet as much as possible will aid in the recovery of the broken ankle.
 The less movement and stress the ankle has to endure, the more complete it will heal.
 A doctor can determine if surgery is needed in order to heal correctly.
 In these cases, an operation may be the only option to ensure the ability to walk properly again, followed by physical therapy and rehabilitation.

 It is highly important to determine if surgery is needed early on, because a broken ankle can become much more severe than you realize.
 If not professionally treated, the broken ankle will inhibit your walking, daily functioning, and produce a large amount of pain.
 Treating your broken ankle early on will help prevent further damage to it.

 Elderly Americans are very susceptible to falls as they get older.
 Everyone experiences decreases in flexibility, balance, strength, and the senses as they age.
 This correlates to some eye-opening statistics.
 1 in 4 Americans aged 65 and older fall each year.
-An elderly American is being treated for a fall in an emergency room every 11 seconds, and every 19 minutes, an older person dies from falling.
+An elderly American is being treated for a fall in an emergency room every 11 seconds.
 In light of these striking statistics, one can see the importance of taking steps to prevent falls.

 Finding an exercise program for the elderly is an excellent way to reduce the likelihood of falls.
 Look for an exercise program that improves strength and balance.
 Elderly people who live a more sedentary lifestyle, with little physical activity, are at an increased risk of falling.
 Wearing well-fitted footwear that provides good foot support and cushion will help prevent falls from poorly fitted shoes.
 Talking to a podiatrist about your susceptibility to falls and about inspecting your prescriptions will help to avoid any medication that could make falls more likely.
 Due to a decline in the senses among the elderly, having your eyes and hearing checked is recommended.